mwjun/Lexer/README.md

 # Lexer
-CPSC323 Compilers Assignment 1 - Lexical Analysis
+CPSC323 Compilers Assignment to create a Parser - Lexical Analysis